High School Resume Template, Example & How to Write

 How to Format the Work History Section

-It’s important to list the name and location of the previous jobs you’ve held.
+It’s important to list the name and location of the previous jobs you’ve held in the work experience section of a resume.
 In the sections below, describe what tasks you accomplished.
 You want to highlight tasks that are relevant to the position you’re applying for.
 If the job search position you're applying for involves working with children, listing previous babysitting experience would be an example of practical experience.

 In Tommy’s resume for a high school student – you can see he has only had one previous job, working at a grocery store.
 He lists the job duties that he assumes are important as a movie theater.
 This included cleaning, handling cash, using a register, greeting customers, solving problems, and communicating with customers.
 Start with a brief job description, then list your tasks in bullet points.